sack212/BasicAzureCamp/HOL/get-started-with-websites-and-asp-net/README.md

 ## Make a change and redeploy

-In this task, you will change the **h1** heading of the home page, run the project locally on your development computer to verify the change, and then deploy the change to Azure.
+In this task, you will change the **h1** heading of the home page, run the project and redeploy on your App Service on Azure.

 1. Open the *Views/Home/Index.cshtml* file in **Solution Explorer**, change the **h1** heading from "ASP.NET" to "ASP.NET and Azure", and save the file.